edelvarden/material-fox-updated/README.md

 5. Save the file and restart Firefox to apply changes.

 > [!NOTE]
-> Using these custom CSS files can separate your changes from the source project.
-You can easily back up your files and not worry about overwriting your changes when updating or reinstalling the main files.
+> Using this `custom.css` file can separate your changes from the source project.
+You can easily back up your file and not worry about overwriting your changes when updating or reinstalling the main files.

 ### Available variables